pauchiner/dotfiles/.github/README.md

 ```

 then your can start running `nvim`, when all the plugins are installed, reload it
+> 🐟 don't forget to set fish as your default shell

 ## 🧑‍🤝‍🧑 Contributing
 All contributions are welcome: